 Despite the fact that online agents are slowly moving towards a range of payment options, the majority take a fixed payment upfront.
-This means that before any listings are created and photos taken, a significant payment is required.
+Therefore, before any listings and photos taken, a significant payment is required.
 If your finances are tight, you may not be in a position to pay this fee upfront.
-Indeed, you might be relying on the proceeds of your house sale to cover your house selling expenses.
+Indeed, you might be relying on the proceeds of your house sale to cover your home selling expenses.

 But you do have options.
 Research the many online estate agents out there, and you will see that many of them list homes for sale for as little as £70 per month.
 You also get the added advantage of being able to list your property when multiple agencies.

 How do I decide whether an online estate agent is right for me?

 Because it’s now more important than ever to buy a house, the cost of selling is at its highest too, so explore anything you can do to reduce the cost of selling your home.
 So, if the issue of cost is one of your top priorities, you should think very seriously about starting with a ‘budget selling package’ with an online agency.
 While, generally speaking, homes take a little longer to sell with centralised online companies, the fees involved are often £400 t0 £700, which is substantially less than the average estate agent’s fee in the UK.

 To put the savings, you can make online into some perspective; you need to consider the cost of selling houses the traditional way.
 Sell your property on the High Street, and the likelihood is you will pay a commission of anything between 1% and 3.5% of the final selling price.
 Now, say, you sell your home for £200,000, and the rate you signed up to was 2%.
 You’d be liable for a fee of £4,000.
 When you consider that even the most expensive of fixed-rate fees with online agents is around £1,000, the potential savings are massive.